-Credit allocation refers to the financial system for the purchase of learning resources by the Department of Education and Early Childhood Development and/or school boards and their schools for use by students and teachers in the public schools of Nova Scotia.
+Credit allocation refers to the financial system for the purchase of learning resources by the Department of Education and Early Childhood Development and/or schools for use by students and teachers in the public schools of Nova Scotia.

-All reimbursements for 25%ís to individual schools will be paid to the board, and they in turn will forward to the school.
+All reimbursements for 40%ís to individual schools will be paid to the Regional Centre for Education, and they in turn will reimburse to the school.

 Roles and Responsibilities